The Official Blog of Author Tristan Vick

 Japan has a sleeping @ work culture.
 But before we conclude that the Japanese are slacking off, it helps to understand a bit about Japanese culture first.

-In fact, Japanese are so work obsessed that the idea of being a dedicated workhorse dictates how they use their language even.
+In fact, Japanese workers are so work obsessed that the idea of a dedicated workhorse ethic it even dictates how they sometimes use their language.

 As Japan-Talk.com points out:

 "When people say goodbye to their coworkers in the evening they don't say "have a nice night" or "have a nice weekend".
 They say "otsukaresama deshita".
-This can be literally translated as "you are tired sir".
-It's the nicest thing you can say to someone — that they are tired."
+This can be literally translated as "you are tired, sir".
+It's the nicest thing you can say to someone after a long day of work — that they are tired.

 There are other contexts for inemuri as well.

 High school students can be seen power-napping on the train to and from school.
 Many high school students in Japan head to school on the train at 6 and 7 am.
-They go to school all day then head off to club activities till 6 pm.
-In the evening many will power-nap on the train as they head to their juku (after school-school/evening school).
+Fraught with fatigue from attending school all day only to head off to club activities till 6 pm after which they head to evening cram school and, finally, staying up late into the morning hours playing video games or texting on their cell phones--Japanese students are frequently sleep deprived.

 Inemuri is usually seen as a good thing in Japan.
 It means you've been working hard, and so most of the time people leave the power-napper alone.
 But not just anyone can get away with sleeping at work.

-In other words, you have to earn the right to power-nap in Japan by not only working hard but making a big show of it.
-Personally, I find it all too much work, and far too exhausting, which is why I've never felt the urge to power-nap at work.
+In other words, you have to earn the right to power-nap in Japan, not only by working hard but by making a big show of it.
+Personally, I find the rigmarole of knowing precisely when it's allowed or not allowed too much work, and far too exhausting, for me personally, which is probably why I've never felt the urge to power-nap at work.

 I have been meaning to write an entry on writing styles and tense for a few weeks now.
 Novelist Rhiannon Frater actually beat me to it on her personal blog, defending third person writing style as the more versatile style, listing the pros and cons of both.
 Likewise, I wanted to take a few moments to talk about why I think third person past tense is a more realistic style to write in, and why, in my opinion, first person present tense should be avoided whenever possible.